Difference Between Segmentation and Targeting

 Main Differences Between Segmentation and Targeting

-1. Segmentation is the first step of the STP (Segmentation, Targeting, Positioning) model while targeting is the second step of this model.
+1. Segmentation is the first step of the STP (Segmentation, Targeting, Positioning) model, while targeting is the second step of this model.

 3. The aim of the segmentation is to highlight the likeliness of people with the same characteristics, while the aim of targeting is to highlight the profitability of the selected segment.

-4. The result of segmentation is multiple groups of people the with same attributes, while the result of targeting is one strong segment that will give maximum profit for the product.
+4. The result of segmentation is multiple groups of people with the same attributes, while the result of targeting is one strong segment that will give maximum profit for the product.

-5. Segmentation involves the entire market while targeting involves only the people from the chosen segment of the market.
+5. Segmentation involves the entire market, while targeting involves only the people from the chosen segment of the market.

 References